Seonyoungsyl/ctrl-alt-elite-back/README.md

 The server will start at `http://localhost:8000`

+## API Features

+- **Authentication**: Signup and login with secure password hashing
+- **Profile Management**: Create and update user profiles
+- **Group Management**: Create and manage groups
+- **Bucket Lists**: Create and manage bucket lists
+- **Image Storage**: Upload, retrieve, and delete images

 ## Testing the API

 Visit `http://localhost:8000/docs` in your browser to see the API documentation.
-You can test the endpoints directly from there
+You can test all endpoints directly from there!

-You can sign up a new user, and log in with those credentials:
+## Troubleshooting

-If you run into any issues:
+If you run into issues:
 1. Make sure MongoDB is running
 2. Check that all dependencies are installed
 3. Make sure port 8000 isn't being used by another application
+4. Check the console for any error messages

+Need help?
+Reach out to any team member!